swaggboi/PostText/README.md

 ## TODOs

-1. Don't allow non-mods to view hidden posts at all
 1. "All new posts flagged" mode (require approval for new posts)
-1. Check tests for all the 404 responses
 1. Tests for mod-only user?

 ## Crazy future ideas